 - 3.3.1 Site access will be as per the layout within our Tree Protection Plan (Appendix 5).
-Site accommodation and material storage will utilise the driveway, away from tree RPAs. - 3.3.2 Delivery vehicles will be limited in size to panel vans and will be excluded from RPA's by fencing and ground protection.
-Careful consideration to the clearance of trees along Millfield Lane has been given and following the pruning works detailed above, no further pruning is considered necessary.
+Site accommodation and material storage will utilise the driveway, away from tree RPAs. - 3.3.2 Construction Management Plan reference: CCE/V321/CMP-02 states that delivery vehicles will be limited in size to no more that 3.5T and will be excluded from RPA's by fencing and ground protection.
 In order to maintain pedestrian safety and prevent damage to overhanging foliage, delivery vehicles will be limited to 3m.p.h. along the unmetalled part of Millfield Lane.
-Any further pruning for working clearances must be discussed first with the arboriculturalist; once agreed in principle these works should be approved by the appropriate tree officer and approved in writing by the LPA.
-Materials can be unloaded onto protected ground within RPA's and stored throughout the interior of the site(s) away from protected trees.
+Materials can be unloaded onto protected ground within RPA's and stored throughout the interior of the site(s) away from protected trees. - 3.3.3 All plant will be delivered to site using 3.5T vehicles with concrete mixing taking place on site with the raw materials again being delivered only using 3.5T vehicles.